-There are over 7,500 apple varieties.
-Coming back to the East Coast from California, there were so many more apple varieties than I remember from my childhood growing up here.
+There are over 7,500 apple varieties, so many more that I remember from my childhood.
 Many exciting varietals are actually hybrids – Jonagold is a cross between Jonathan and Golden Delicious, Empire is a cross between the Red Delicious and McIntosh, and the Mitsu (Crispin) is a cross between Golden Delicious and Indu.
 Who knew?

 Apples can be a combination of sweet and tart and a spectrum from crisp to mealy.
 Ever have a spicy apple?
 Try a Winesap.

 Apples are primarily a late summer/fall harvest fruit but do harvest into November especially for winter varieties like Mitsu, Fuji, Northern Spy, Red Delicious, and Granny Smith.

 When choosing the right apple, make sure there are no bruises.
 The ones you get in a regular supermarket are the prettiest of the bunch often waxed to perfection.
 Don't be afraid of the ones that are a little less shiny and raw looking.
 Less tampering with mother nature.
 I think the naked Winesaps pictured above are beautiful.
 Also note that apples fall into the dirty dozen from the Environmental Working Group - which means, organic is best for apples.
 They retain and or use a lot of pesticides in the crop.

 General rule of thumb is to store in a dark cool place.
 Ever use an apple in a paper bag to ripen other fruits and vegetables?
 Well it is a great trick when you need them to ripen faster.
 Apples give off ethylene gas which speeds the ripening.
 So use caution leaving apples in your fruit crisper in the fridge.
 Keep the apple in a plastic bag in the drawer.